RakhithJK/dbeaver-dbeaver-wiki/Create-Connection.md

   ![](images/ug/New-connection-option.png)

 Then, in the **Create new connection** wizard:
-1. Choose a driver for the new connection: click the name of the suitable database type in the list.
+1. Choose a driver for the new connection: click the name of the suitable database type in the gallery.
 Then click **Next**.

    ![](images/ug/Wizard-select-connection.png)